-This Chocolate Mousse Pie In A Jar is a recipe that was created specially for a good friend of mine, Jeri Walker-Becket from What Do I Know? .
+This Chocolate Mousse Pie In A Jar is a recipe that was created especially for a good friend of mine, Jeri Walker-Becket from What Do I Know?
 She has been having a rough go it lately, so this is my gift to her.

 Chocolate Mousse Pie In A Jar